gsoules/AvantElements/README.md

 ## Dependencies
-The AvantElements plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed and activated.
+The AvantElements plugin requires that the [AvantCommon] plugin be installed and activated.

 ## Installation

 To install the AvantElements plugin, follow these steps:

-1. First install and activate the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin.
+1. First install and activate the [AvantCommon] plugin.
 1. Unzip the AvantElements-master file into your Omeka installation's plugin directory.
 1. Rename the folder to AvantElements.
 1. Activate the plugin from the Admin → Settings → Plugins page.
 1. Configure the AvantCommon plugin to specify your item identifier and title elements.
 1. Configure the AvantElements plugin as described in the [Configuration Options](https://github.com/gsoules/AvantElements#configuration-options) section below.

-## Usage
-Once installed, AvantSearch entirely overrides Omeka's native user interface for public search (Omeka's native admin search is still available from admin pages).
-There are several configuration options available on the plugin's configuration page.

 ### Duplicate Item Feature
 When AvantElements is installed, a logged in admin or super user will see a **Duplicate This Item** button when viewing